robertoAHenkel/aaron/001-llm-data-mining.md

 *   **`src/app/admin/page.tsx`**: (src/app/admin/page.tsx) This is the Admin Panel page built with React and Next.js.
 It provides a user interface to trigger content extraction from URLs by calling the content-extraction API endpoint.
 It also displays the extracted content and allows for indexing of documents.
 It contains the `handleExtractContent` function that contains the actual extraction logic.
 Review this code and try to undertand the logic.
 *   **`src/app/components/AdminPanel/URLManager.tsx`**: (src/app/components/AdminPanel/URLManager.tsx) This React component provides the input form in the Admin Panel for users to enter URLs and an entity description for content extraction.
 It handles user input and submission to trigger the extraction process.
 *   **`src/app/api/content-extraction/route.ts`**: (src/app/api/content-extraction/route.ts: startLine: 1, endLine: 91) This Next.js route handles the API endpoint for content extraction.
 It receives URLs and an entity description, scrapes content from the URLs, and is intended to use the Gemini API to extract relevant information.
 It also is home to the extraction prompt template.
-*   **`src/app/api/indexing/scraping.tsx`**: (src/app/api/indexing/scraping.tsx: startLine: 1, endLine: 79) This file contains the `DocumentScraper` class, responsible for scraping HTML content from URLs using `cheerio`.
+*   **`src/app/api/indexing/scraping.tsx`**: (src/app/api/indexing/scraping.tsx: startLine: 1, endLine: 79) This file contains the `DocumentScraper` class, responsible for scraping HTML content.
 *   **`src/lib/google-ai-studio/gemini.ts`**: (src/lib/google-ai-studio/gemini.ts: startLine: 1, endLine: 206) This file defines the `GeminiService` class, which provides an interface for interacting with the Google Gemini API.
 You'll use this service to process the scraped content.

 Tip: If you are having trouble understanding what's going on in the code, why not connect [Gemini Code Assist](https://cloud.google.com/products/gemini/code-assist?hl=en) to ask for help?